DomWilliams0/name-needed/.planning/active.md

     * [X] sheep have hunger and find nearby plants to eat
     * [ ] subfeatures can overlap because theyre generated in parallel, e.g. plants and tree trunks. prune collisions across all (sub)features during rasterization?
-    * [ ] pass in a source of random to subfeature rasterization
+    * [X] pass in a source of random to subfeature rasterization
     * [X] bug: higher concentration of plants in initial chunks only
+* [ ] fix config before merging to develop

 ## Edible plants
 * [X] food interests and flavours